ktutuncu/Employee_Happiness/README.md

-# Employee_Happiness - Exploratory Data Analysis on Employee Happiness
+# Exploratory Data Analysis on Employee Happiness
 Project to analyze the determinant of employee happiness by taking certain segments and survey times into account.

 ## Employee Happiness Data